-Large areas of the college campus lawn are being transformed from traditional lawn to native landscaping.
+Large areas of the college campus lawn are being transformed from traditional lawn to native prairie laboratory spaces.
 For almost a year, Goshen College has been planning and organizing this effort, and on May 2 the process began.
 The change required that the existing turf be killed and new seeds be planted.
-Now the slow waiting process … Keep reading »
+Now the slow … Keep reading »

 Goshen College plans to convert about seven acres of its approximate 55-acres of lawn to native landscaping.